Clases de Ingles (English Language Classes)

-We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday or Wednesday) in the Summer semester of the ESL Program, which will run from June 13 to July 27.
+We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday, Wednesday, or Thursday) in the Fall semester of the ESL Program, which will run from September 12 to December 14.
 Please see above for more details.
 While volunteers are not required to have formal training in teaching English as a second language, we expect their native language to be English.
 If you are not comfortable teaching a class on your own, we can pair you with a more experienced teacher.
 If you are interested in volunteering, please contact firstname.lastname@example.org.

 Programa de Inglés como Segundo Idioma

 El Programa de Inglés como Segundo Idioma (ESL, por sus siglas en inglés) es un programa de voluntariado que proporciona enseñanza del idioma inglés para adultos (de 18 años de edad en adelante) durante tres semestres al año: Otoño, Primavera y Verano.
 Las clases de inglés se imparten desde el Nivel 1 (principiante) hasta el Nivel 5 (avanzado) en el St. Matthew’s Education Center (Centro de Educación de San Mateo), que está ubicado en 1726 N Street, NW.